bparanj/crystal/electronics/components/capacitor.md

 Capacitors can smooth out voltage fluctuations in rectifier circuits, creating a steady DC voltage from an AC input.

+A decoupling capacitor is also known as bypass capacitor.
+It is like a tiny energy reservoir placed near an integrated circuit.
+Its job is to smooth out voltage fluctuations, providing a stable power supply to the IC.
+It is like a shock absorber for electricity, preventing spikes in voltage.
+This prevents noise and instability of the IC.

 Tuning

 Variable capacitors are used in radio and TV tuners to select a specific frequency by forming a resonant circuit with an inductor.